Predicted to Purchase Product: Propensity v2

 We predict every customer identity in the DB

-With few exceptions, all customer receive a prediction.
+With few exceptions, all customers receive a prediction.
 From digital anons to in-store churned – scoring the entire customer community is essential for optimizing initial conversion through realizing winback opportunities.

 We train and classify on cohorts

 Meaningfully different audiences will have meaningfully different predictions.
 Our models will train/predict against discrete audience populations to create a more accurate result.
-We also bin scores to create High – Low distributions (more marketer friendly).
-That binning is done against cohorts, often times focused on lifecycle phase (newly acquired, churn risk levels, attributed).
+We also bin scores to create High to Low distributions (more marketer-friendly).
+That binning is done against cohorts, oftentimes focused on the lifecycle phase (newly acquired, churn risk levels, attributed).

 We predict against multiple date ranges into the future

-We create date range based predictions based on your business.
-If it’s grocery, your prediction windows maybe in the next 3 days, the next week, and the next 2 weeks.
-If your apparel, your prediction window maybe the next 30, 60, 90 days.
+We create date range-based predictions based on your business.
+If it’s grocery, your prediction windows may be in the next 3 days, the next week, and the next 2 weeks.
+If your apparel, your prediction window may be the next 30, 60, or 90 days.

 Why?
-Predicting into the future allows for us to respond to it – both strategically and tactically.
+Predicting the future allows us to respond to it – both strategically and tactically.

 We predict future seasons

 For Open clients, seasons are your best weapon for maintaining and expanding customer value (we have around 40+ programs built around this).
-For propensity, it starts with the system identifying seasonal product.
-No, not product purchased during the season, but how the season impacts the products purchased.
-Note, the difference is critical.
+Propensity starts with the system identifying seasonal products.
+No, not products purchased during the season, but how the season impacts the products purchased.
+Note: The difference is critical.

 In Closing: Propensity v2

 Again, propensity v2 really isn’t about being descriptive for merchandising and prescriptive to your business.
-It’s the strategic alternative to the questions “what products is a customer most likely to purchase right now.”
+It’s the strategic alternative to the question, “What products are a customer most likely to purchase right now.”
 It’s about having a propensity model(s) focused on the business of optimizing the relationship between customers, products and our retail brand.
 It’s about